 ARTICLE 12 – INCORPORATION

-Section 1: The Corporate Board of Directors, Disabled American Veterans, Xxxxxxxxx Chapter xx, Inc., shall consist of five (5) members, who shall be the following elected or appointed officers of the Chapter: The Commander shall be the President of the Corporation; the Senior Vice Commander shall be the Vice President; the Chaplain; the Treasurer shall be the Treasurer of the Corporation; and the Adjutant shall serve as the Secretary to the Corporate Board of Directors.
+Section 1: The Corporate Board of Directors, Disabled American Veterans, Skyline Chapter 30, Inc., shall consist of five (5) members, who shall be the following elected or appointed officers of the Chapter: The Commander shall be the President of the Corporation; the Senior Vice Commander shall be the Vice President; the Chaplain; the Treasurer shall be the Treasurer of the Corporation; and the Adjutant shall serve as the Secretary to the Corporate Board of Directors.

 Section 2: The Board of Directors shall be subject to the vested powers of the Chapter and the Chapter Executive Committee.
 It shall be the duty of the Board of Directors to appoint a Registered Agent, maintain a Registered Office, and ensure all annual reports and fees are kept current with the Virginia State Corporation Commission.
 For this purpose or such other business that shall come before it, the Board of Directors shall meet annually immediately following the Chapter Officer installation.